 It’s not always easy to stay on-flow and maintain productivity in a distracting environment.
 Here are 3 proven strategies to help you maintain productivity:

-If you are unable to get to the gym there is still plenty of exercises that can be done with no equipment at all This form of exercise is known as calisthenics.
-Essentially, bodyweight exercises.
+If you are unable to get to the gym there is still plenty of exercises that can be done with no equipment at all.
+Bodyweight exercises, or calisthenics, offer a convenient and effective way to enhance strength, flexibility and overall fitness without reliance on memberships or equipment.

 While flexible work hours are awesome, and it’s fun to set your own schedule, most roles where you are working with a client require you to have set hours.
 Chopping and changing when you are available looks unprofessional, so you need to have a known routine.

 Set your hours and stick to them.
-It’s ok to start at 7 am and finish at 4 pm, that’s fine as long as everyone knows those are you set hours.
+It’s ok to start at 7 am and finish at 4 pm, that’s fine as long as everyone knows those are you set hours (Do you set your work hours in your calendars?).
 Keep a routine, it will help you stay focused and others to know when you're around.

 Separate your work and home time - this is super important to help you structure your day and stay motivated.